bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 getting merged, as it will prevent someone else from approving the PR before your concerns have been tackled.

-We shouldn’t hesitate to use this status, however we should give clear feedback on what needs to change for the PR to get approved.
-Likewise a PR author should not be discouraged by a _request for changes_, it's simply an indication that changes should be made prior to the PR being merged.
+We shouldn’t hesitate to use this status.
+However, it does come with obligations for the reviewer.
+By blocking the PR from progressing, they have taken an ownership stake in it and should make themselves available to answer clarifying questions.
+They should also give clear feedback on what needs to change for the PR to get approved.
+Likewise, a PR author should not be discouraged by a request for changes, it's simply an indication that changes should be made prior to the PR being merged.
 This is common.

 :::warning Discarding reviews